JVerbruggen/jrides/docs/flatride_yml.md

 ## How to create flatride.yml

+### a) Semi-automated creation
+It is possible to generate a template file for you to get started quicker, and get a feel for the files that have to be created.

+After starting jrides, run `/jrides generate <coaster/flatride> <identifier>` to create a new coaster or flatride.

+### b) Manual creation
+To create a flatride.yml file:
 1. Go to your file explorer and navigate to `<your spigot server root>/plugins/jrides/flatrides`.
 2. Create a folder the same as your ride_identifier *(only characters [A-Za-z0-9_-])*.
 Navigate into the folder.
 3. Create a file `your_ride_identifier.flatride.yml` (*i.e. teacups.flatride.yml*)